stake-house/goerli-eth-bot/README.md

 ## SSV Network Custom Checks
 ### Code
-All values are constants and variables are standardized to 10^18.
+All values, constants and variables related to ETH, are standardized to 10^18.
 #### env
 * `FAUCET_ADDRESS`: You have to provide the faucet address here; the address of the wallet holding the goerli eth you will distribute
 * `FAUCET_PRIVATE_KEY`:  You have to provide the faucet private key here; the private key of the wallet holding the goerli eth you will distribute